 - Select Clicked and choose the double opt-in email template that you created

-- Enter the URL of the webpage you selected in your double opt-in confirmation email (see image above in Step 2).
+- Enter the URL of the webpage you selected in your double opt-in confirmation email (see above in Create your double opt-in email template).
 In our example, we have chosen the “Double Opt-in Email” email template with a click redirecting to https://example.com

 - Click OK